 This project will deliver:

-- Workflows and benchmarks for applications relevant to Aotearoa
+- Workflows and benchmarks for New Zealand-relevant applications

-- Training workshops to increase the uptake of these methods within the New Zealand research community.
+- Training workshops to build capability and increase the uptake of these methods within the New Zealand genomics research community.

 - Mik Black, University of Otago, co-leader